Statistical Inference for Generative Model Comparison: Computation

 \subsection{Generative models for image}

-For generative models discussed in \Cref{appe:sec:literature.image}, samples are generated via an invertible transformation $g_1(\cdot)$ of a standard Gaussian variable $\calN(0, I_{d_1})$.
+For generative models for images, samples are usually generated via an invertible transformation $g_1(\cdot)$\footnote{For simplicity, we consider generative models with an encoder-decoder structure and treat the encoder as the inverse of the transformation $g_1(\cdot)$.
+As shown in Figure 3, despite using approximate likelihoods, the resulting confidence intervals achieve coverage rates close to the nominal level.
+We provide further sensitivity analysis in \Cref{app:simu}.} of a standard Gaussian variable $\calN(0, I_{d_1})$.
 The density can be computed by mapping data points back to the latent space, where the latent embeddings follow a \emph{known} multivariate normal distribution.
 Explicitly, let $g_1^{-1}$ be the inverse of $g_1$, then by the change of variable formula,